ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 \*.ff files are how FOSS Fight character data is stored.
 The header is `F0 55`, which represents "FOSS".

+Each file will begin with floating point numbers representing movement stats, in this order:

+1. Size
+2. Walking Forward Speed
+3. Walking Backward Speed
+4. Forward Jump X-Velocity
+5. Backward Jump X-Velocity
+6. Initial Jump Velocity
+7. Gravity

+Then, the character sprite animations are described.
 Each animation begins with two bytes describing the type of animation it is.

 | Number  | Data                  |
 |:-------:|:----------------------|